Tape and File Formats:

 Your frame rate should be 24P / PsF.
 If it is not, we can help you convert it.
 Please specify this option when requesting a quote.

-Your sound should ideally be delivered as 48Khz WAV no more than 24bit.
+If you're submitting Quicktime or similar then sound can be taken directly from this.
+If you're submitting an image sequence then sound should ideally be delivered as 48Khz WAV no more than 24bit.
 Each channel should be provided as a separate WAV file and clearly labeled.
 We can accommodate for mute, mono, stereo, 5,1, 7.1 and Dolby Atmos.
-If you have stereo sound as part of your QuickTime movie, we will extract the sound free of charge.

-Audio must be in sync and contain both a 2-pip 48 frames before the first frame of picture and an end-pip 48 frames after the final frame of picture.
+Audio must be in sync and, if provided as wavs, we recommend a 2-pip 48 frames before the first frame of picture and an end-pip 48 frames after the final frame of picture to help our encoders make sure the sound is properly positioned.
 If the film is broken into reels, each reel should contain a 2-pip and an end-pip.
-If pips are missing from sound, we may reject your submission.

 All our QC facilities are fully calibrated to Dolby standards.

-Subtitles should be submitted in the Texas Instruments "CineCanvas" DCI compliant XML format.
+Subtitles should idealy be submitted in the Texas Instruments "CineCanvas" DCI compliant XML format.

 We can also accept subtitles in other formats such as STL and convert them to the digital cinema standard.
 This doesn't normally effect costs but please check with us.